-The introductory module will ensure all students start on the assessed components of the course with the generic skills and information that they will need.
+The course will start with an introductory module which is not assessed but aims to ensure all students start on the assessed components of the course with the generic skills and information that they will need.
 Early recognition during this module of any deficiencies in students' knowledge will enable course leaders and the students to take appropriate action.
-Module 1 then sets the scene of One Health and introduces students to the main concepts.
-Modules 2 and 3 will lead the students through current One Health disease issues using appropriate examples to illustrate principles of disease transmission, diagnosis and control (module 2) and similarly with emerging diseases (module 3).
-Problem Based Learning (PBL) sessions will encourage the generic One Health skills such as team working and communication.
-Running alongside modules 1, 2 and 3 is module 4 which will teach students the necessary epidemiological principles that can be applied to disease investigation and control.
+Module 1 (Foundations of One Health) then sets the scene of One Health and introduces students to the main concepts.

+Modules 2 and 3 (Introduction to Disease Agents for One Health; and Infectious Disease Emergence) will then lead students through current One Health disease issues using appropriate examples to illustrate principles of disease transmission, diagnosis and control (module 2) and similarly with emerging diseases (module 3).
+Problem Based Learning (PBL) sessions will encourage generic One Health skills such as team working and communication.
+Running alongside modules 1, 2 and 3 is module 4 (Introduction to One Health Epidemiology and Surveillance) which will teach students the necessary epidemiological principles that can be applied to disease investigation and control.
 Module 4 case studies will use diseases/situations from modules 1, 2 and 3 to allow direct and relevant application of methods to situations.
-There will be different assessment methods for modules 2, 3 and 4 to reduce the impact of these 3 modules concluding in the same week.
-In addition, timelines for these assessments will be staggered.